liviakong/sum-rules/docs/function_docs.md

 - amp2Quad (True|False): Indicates whether the symbol in amp2Type is quadratically (True) or linearly (False) dependent on A. Default: amp2Quad->False.

 Returns:
 - system (Association): The inputted system association, modified to include formatted sum rule coefficient matrices and amplitude vector(s).
-New/modified keys and values:
+Modified keys and values:
 	- \"SR extract\" (List): Contains sum rule coefficient matrices at the selected b.
 If only ampType (amp2Type) is specified, contains only ASR (A2SR) coefficients.
 If both ampType and amp2Type are specified, contains A2SR coefficients.
-Initialized to None by generateSRs and redefined after running printSystem.
 	- \"Amp vector\" (List): Either is a vector of formatted A-type amplitudes (Symbols) or contains formatted vectors for a- and s-type amplitudes (List of Symbols) for the system.
-Initialized to None by generateSRs and redefined after running printSystem.